laptopvendor.com

 $85B AI PC Refresh

-The 2025-2027 AI PC wave is the largest enterprise laptop buying cycle since the Windows 7→10 transition.
-With 11% CAGR, $750K+ average fleet deals, and hybrid work sustaining 80%+ laptop endpoint share, the market opportunity is massive.
+The 2025-2027 AI PC wave is the largest enterprise laptop buying cycle since the Windows 7 end-of-support refresh in 2020.
+With 5-7% blended CAGR across the commercial laptop and DaaS layers, $750K+ average fleet deals, and hybrid work sustaining ~80% laptop endpoint share, the market opportunity is massive.
 Vendors need instant credibility now to capture mindshare before the refresh decisions are locked in.

 Once Sold, Gone Forever